dhemery/DHE-Modules/modules/sequencizer.md

 for your own variations:

 - **Sample and Hold 100ms:**
-    A timed sample and hold sequence.
+    A timed sample-and-hold sequence.
     Each step holds for 100ms.
 - **Sample and Hold Gated:**
-    A gate-controlled sample and hold sequence.
+    A gate-controlled sample-and-hold sequence.
     Each step holds until the gate rises.
 - **Steps 100ms:**
     A step sequencer with durations controlled by internal timers.